 I accept PayPal (just click the "Add to Shopping Cart" button underneath the item(s) you would like to purchase), Credit Card, Money Order, or check.

 Item(s) are carefully packed and usually ship within 1-2 business days after payment has cleared and if the items are in stock.
 I will let you know if there is a back-order.
-All domestic items ship USPS Priority mail.
-International packages ship via USPS International Priority Mail.
+All domestic items ship USPS First Class mail.
+International packages ship via USPS International.